-We’ve talked to the experts and distilled the best tips and tricks for keeping flowers fresh in Singapore’s tropical climate!
-A little care goes a long way in keeping your flowers fresh for longer.
+We’ve talked to the experts to answer your flower care questions and distilled the best tips and tricks for keeping flowers fresh, especially in Singapore’s tropical climate.
+A little care goes a long way in extending the life of your bouquets & floral arrangements.

 Unwrap Your Bouquet

-Fleurica Flower Care Pro-Tip: To retain the lovely shape of your bouquet, and overall aesthetic, leave the string that binds the flowers together.
+Fleurica pro-tip for fresh flower care: To retain the lovely shape of your bouquet, and overall aesthetic, leave the string that binds the flowers together.
 After a few days, untie and remove the string to give your flowers space to bloom fully.

 Beware of Temperature Changes